Sítio Canaã

 Since 2018

 This microlot was grown at Sítio Canaã (which translates to “The Promised Land” in Portuguese).
-The farm lies just outside the small town of Piatã, in Bahia’s Chapada Diamantina region, which ranges across 1,280 to 1,340 meters above sea level.
-Chapada Diamantina translates to ”Diamond Plateau” in Portuguese, and for 100 years this area was mined for the gemstones embedded in its cliffs.
+The farm lies just outside the small town of Piatã, in Bahia’s Chapada Diamantina region, ranging across 1,280 to 1,340 meters above sea level.
+Chapada Diamantina translates to “Diamond Plateau” in Portuguese, and for 100 years this area was mined for the gemstones embedded in its cliffs.
 Today, the region is famous for its specialty coffee.

 ABOUT PIATÃ

-Piatã is a unique and distinct coffee-growing region.
-The coffees produced here tend to be very floral, sweet and complex, and quite different from those that we source elsewhere in Brazil.
-There are two main factors behind this: coffee grows at elevations of up to 1,400 meters above sea level, which is very high for Brazil; additionally, temperatures in Piatã range from about 2°C to 18°C in winter, some of the lowest in the country.
+Located at the foot of the Chapada Diamantina mountain range, Piatã is a unique growing region in Brazil’s Bahia state.
+The coffees produced here tend to be floral, sweet and complex, and noticeably distinct from those grown elsewhere in Brazil.
+There are two main factors behind this: coffee grows at elevations of up to 1,400 meters above sea level, which is high for the country; and temperatures range from about 2°C to 18°C in winter, some of the lowest in Brazil.
 Combined, the high elevation and cool climate are key in slowing down the maturation of the coffee cherries, leading to an increased concentration of sugars in the bean.
 The result is a cup profile that is bright, transparent, and distinctive.
-Piatã’s relative closeness to the Equator line ensures coffee trees can experience such drastic conditions without being affected by frost, unlike other, more traditional coffee-growing regions in the country.
+Piatã’s relative proximity to the Equator line ensures the region’s coffee trees can experience such drastic conditions without being affected by frost, unlike other, more traditional coffee-growing regions in the country.

-Piatã’s terroir is unique in Brazil, and contributes greatly to its strong regional distinction.
-The soil is nutrient-rich and slightly humid, creating a healthy and diverse ecosystem that is home to some 1,600 individual plant species.
-While the highlands of the Chapada Diamantina are rugged and dry, the area surrounding Piatã is filled with streams, waterfalls and even swamps, providing water for irrigation and agricultural techniques.
+Piatã’s exceptional natural characteristics also contribute greatly to the coffees’ profile.
+In the distant past, the whole of Chapada Diamantina was completely under water, slowly eroding over millions of years — leaving behind soil that is nutrient-rich and slightly soft.
+This soil, along with the above-average local humidity, is home to a healthy and diverse ecosystem that includes some 1,600 individual plant species.
+While the highlands of Chapada are rugged and dry, the area surrounding Piatã is filled with streams, waterfalls and even swamps that, in most years, provide plenty of water for irrigation and agriculture.

-The town was first internationally recognised for its high quality in 2009, when five of the top 10 spots in Brazil’s Cup of Excellence came from Piatã.
-The region’s dominance in the competition has continued every year since, particularly in 2016 when an astounding 19 of the 24 winning lots came from Piatã!
-These coffees are extremely limited as production here is relatively low, given the small scale of the farms in this part of Brazil.
+While coffee production is on the rise in Piatã, it is still very much a developing industry.
+Locally produced lots didn’t gain recognition for quality among Brazilian buyers until the 1990s.
+This recognition led to the establishing of the ASCAMP growers’ association in 1998, which was tasked with assisting growers who had land, but few resources.
+Over the next decade, cooperatives and other farmer groups were founded, playing a pivotal role in elevating the coffees grown and processed in the region.
+Piatã went on to be internationally recognised for its high quality in 2009, when five of the top 10 spots in Brazil’s Cup of Excellence came from this small corner of Bahia.
+The region’s dominance in the competition has continued every year since, particularly in 2016 when an astounding 19 of the 24 winning lots came from Piatã, and again in 2022, when 10 local winners were recognised!
 MCM has been sourcing coffee from this region since 2012, thanks to the support of longtime partner and coffee mentor Silvio Leite.
-Head here to learn more about beautiful Piatã, and here for more on Silvio and the incredible work he’s done in Brazil.
+Head here for more on Silvio and the incredible work he’s done in Brazil.

 The region of Piatã is the traditional home of the Cariri and Maracá indigenous people, who were defeated during the Portuguese invasion of Brazil in the seventeenth century.
-While most of the remaining Cariri people were displaced to other regions within the state of Bahia, eventually becoming members of other indigenous communities, the Maracás have a nearby municipality located on their historical capital city named in their honour.
+While most of the remaining Cariri people were displaced to other regions within the state of Bahia, eventually joining other indigenous communities, the Maracás have a nearby municipality located at their historical capital city, named in their honour.
 The word “piatã” translates to “hard foot or fortress” in the indigenous Tupi language (which was spoken by most First Nations People along Brazil’s coast).
+Head here to learn more about beautiful Piatã.

 HOW THIS COFFEE WAS PROCESSED